notilus67/LinearSystem-UI/README.md

 pyinstaller (optional, for packing .py to .exe)

 # Notes
 1. Estimation results are not correct yet.
 Now debugging.

-2. Back-up simulator.py before transforming .ui to .py, as the existed .py will be lost.
+2. Only xxx_alpha.py will be called in main.py